alpharomeo911/many-passwords/README.md

 # Contribution

-Contribute in the main repository by checking the [CONTRIBUTING.md](https://github.com/many-passwords/many-passwords/blob/main/CONTRIBUTING.md) file in main repo or
+Contribute <!-- in the main repository --> by checking the [CONTRIBUTING.md](https://github.com/many-passwords/many-passwords/blob/main/CONTRIBUTING.md) file in main repo <!--or
-contribute in the web repository by checking the [CONTRIBUTING.md](https://github.com/many-passwords/many-passwords.github.io/blob/main/CONTRIBUTING.md) file in website repo.
+contribute in the web repository by checking the [CONTRIBUTING.md](https://github.com/many-passwords/many-passwords.github.io/blob/main/CONTRIBUTING.md) file in website repo. -->

 # Contributors